ionic-team/ionic-site/_posts/2014-12-17-ionic-one-year-review.markdown

 ### By the Numbers

 In 2014 alone, Ionic became one of the __top 50__ most popular open source projects in the world, with over [12,000 stars](https://github.com/driftyco/ionic) on GitHub.
-There have been over __320,000__ apps created this year, and some [particularly impressive](http://ionicframework.com/blog/built-with-ionic-sworkit/) ones were featured by both Apple and Google in their respective app stores.
-Ionic is being used by freelancers, startups, and Fortune 50 companies alike, and it more countries than we can even count.
+Over __320,000__ apps have been created this year, and some [particularly impressive](http://ionicframework.com/blog/built-with-ionic-sworkit/) ones were featured by both Apple and Google in their respective app stores.
+Ionic is being used by freelancers, startups, and Fortune 50 companies alike, and in more countries than we can even count.

 ![Ionic numbers](/img/blog/by-the-numbers-map.jpg)